pennyw1ze/NotesMasterECS/DataManagement/LectureNotes.md

 Now we introduce the last problem.
 We have seen concurrency with reads and writes, we have seen problems by introducing locks, unlocks and commits, now we introduce our last element: The **rollback** operation.
 The rollback operation occurs when a transaction in a schedule execute the rollback action and the action that the transaction performed before will not effect the database.

-We have 3 anomalies in SQL:
-- Dirty read:
-- Non repeatable read: when a transaction read same element twice;
-- Phantom read: this happens when we operate on a range of tuples, and in the same time another transaction operates on that tuples.
-Then our range operation will be disturbed.
-We need to range lock the elements;

 In postgreSQL the minimum level of isolation is Read Committed (no dirty read is possible).

 We say that: